Stand Up Against Workplace Bullying

 Call to Action:

-If you are a vulnerable worker think about high risks times for workplace violence and develop one conscious care strategy to reduce harm.
+If you are a vulnerable worker think about high risks times for workplace violence and develop one wellness-driven strategy to reduce harm.
 And then use it!!

 Supportive Ally

-Talk to the vulnerable worker and work together to develop one conscious care strategy to reduce harm.
+Talk to the vulnerable worker and work together to develop one wellness-driven strategy to reduce harm.